DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 Main background and notes load on inital loading of page then flicks to uersonalized theme afer a sec9

 Testing shows tat user can create new accout with same email - fix?

+Save changes not taking you back to main page?